bhaskatripathi/LLM_Quantization/readme.md

 ## 📝 License

-This project is licensed under the MIT License - see below for details:
+This project is licensed under the MIT License

 ## ⚠️ Requirements